Bikas0/ChatBot-with-Neo4j-Knowledge-Graph-RAG-System/README.md

-# ChatBot with Neo4j Knowledge Graph and RAG System
+# ChatBot with Neo4j & Knowledge Graph RAG System

 A cutting-edge chatbot system that combines the power of Neo4j Knowledge Graphs and Retrieval-Augmented Generation (RAG) to deliver highly contextual and intelligent responses.
 This project leverages the strengths of graph-based knowledge representation and retrieval-based AI to enhance chatbot performance and ensure accurate, relevant, and dynamic interactions.